-In addition to the Office of the President, there are six major administrative divisions of the university; 1) the Academic Division, 2) the University Operations Division, including business services and information technology, 3) the Division of Student Success, 4) the University Advancement Division, 5) the Division of External Affairs, and 6) the Division of Legal Affairs.
+In addition to the Office of the President, there are eight major administrative divisions of the university; 1) the Academic Affairs Division, 2) the Athletics Division, 3) the Business and Finance Division, 4) the University Information Technology Division, 5) the Division of Student Success, 6) the University Advancement Division, 7) the Office of Strategic Communications and Marketing, and 8) the Division of Legal Affairs.

-Academic Division
+Academic Affairs Division

-The Academic Division, headed by the Provost and Vice President for Academic Affairs, is the largest and most complex of the university's divisions.
+The Academic Affairs Division, headed by the Provost and Vice President for Academic Affairs, is the largest and most complex of the university's divisions.
 Over two-thirds of the university's annual operating budget is committed to the teaching, research, public service, enrollment services, and academic support functions of this division.
-Because of its large size and complexity, the Provost and Vice President for Academic Affairs is aided by a Senior Vice Provost, three associate Vice Presidents, and a Vice Provost for Global Engagement and Strategic Initiatives.
 The academic departments and offices are divided into colleges and academic support divisions, each of which is headed by an academic dean, aided by one or more associate deans and/or assistant deans.
 Each academic department is headed by an academic department chair and may be aided by an assistant department chair.
 The website address for Academic Affairs is http://academicaffairs.kennesaw.edu/.